Stuff You Should Know: Tips for Allies

 This article was originally published November 20, 2019 in honor of Transgender Day of Remembrance

 Celebrated annually on November 20th, TDoR is often used to talk about the hate crimes that continue to affect transgender, non-binary, and gender non-conforming people.
-In 2019, we lost 331 transgender and gender-nonconforming individuals, the vast majority black women of color.
+In 2019, we lost 331 transgender and gender-nonconforming individuals, the vast majority black women.
 But these victims are not statistics; they were individuals with unique journeys, plans and dreams for the future, loved ones, and communities who will miss them every day.

 That's why we choose today (and every day) to celebrate, recognize, and raise the visibility of these individuals—those loved and lost, and those still enduring pain today.

 We've put together a short list of reminders how you can be a better ally to transgender, gender non-conforming, and non-binary people.
 Of course, this list is not exhaustive and doesn’t include all the "right" things to do or say because more often than not, there is no "right" way to handle a situation you may encounter.
-Most importantly: listen to and respect everyone's personal preferences.

 Our actions, reactions, and human interactions can help transform cultural and social institutions into a better, safer place for everyone and anyone who doesn’t conform to conventional gender expectations.
 Let’s do this, together.